vcavallo/nstrfy.sh/README.md

 ```

 #### Cron Jobs

+(Super nice to use with pi.dev or OpenClaw...)

 ```cron
 # Daily report at 8 AM
 0 8 * * * /usr/local/bin/nstrfy.sh send --to npub1... --title "Daily Report" --message "All systems operational"